John Thune: Foreign policy

 After the 2022 Russian invasion of Ukraine, Thune said that the Ukrainian people could not sustain the war without military support from the U.S. and other countries.
 He called on European partners to make robust contributions to help Ukraine.
+In 2025, Thune supported secondary sanctions against Russia that would impose 500% tariffs on countries that buy Russian oil, natural gas, uranium and other exports.